Ecodesign Guideline correctly applied: These requirements result for your CE-compliant product

 Why is it important that products comply with the directive?

 Energy-related products account for a large part of the consumption of natural resources and energy in the EU.
 They also affect a number of other important environmental areas.
-Many energy-related products have significant potential for improvement in order to reduce environmental impact and achieve energy savings through better product design, which also lead to economic savings for companies and end users.
+Many energy-related products have significant potential for improvement in order to reduce environmental impact and achieve energy savings through better product design, which also leads to economic savings for companies and end users.
 In addition to products that consume, generate, transmit or measure energy, certain energy-related products, including building products such as windows, insulation materials or some water-carrying products such as shower heads or taps, may also be contribute to significant energy savings during the use phase.

 This Directive aims to achieve a high level of environmental protection by reducing the potential environmental impact of energy-related products, which will ultimately benefit consumers and other end users.
 Sustainable development also requires adequate consideration of the health, social and economic consequences of the measures envisaged.
 Improving the energy and resource efficiency of products contributes to the security of energy supply and to reducing the demand for natural resources, which are prerequisites for healthy economic activity and thus for sustainable development.